-- Street names for new developments should not be duplicated within a postal district area - Street names should not be difficult to pronounce or awkward to spell - Names of living or deceased persons will not be allowed, unless agreement of the named person's family or estate administrators has been obtained - Street names, where possible should reflect the history or geography of the site or area - Street names construed as advertising will not be allowed - Street names that could be considered to be offensive will not be allowed - Dependant street names will not be allowed (eg Mill Close, Park Lane)

-- Where a road is in two parts, the use of North, South, East and West in street names should be avoided (eg North Road East and North Road West).
+- Street names for new developments should not be duplicated within a postal district area - Street names should not be difficult to pronounce or awkward to spell - Names of living or deceased persons will not be allowed, unless agreement of the named person's family or estate administrators has been obtained - Street names, where possible should reflect the history or geography of the site or area - Street names construed as advertising will not be allowed - Street names that could be considered to be offensive will not be allowed - Where a road is in two parts, the use of North, South, East and West in street names should be avoided (eg North Road East and North Road West).
 It is preferred that two different road names are used - Phonetically similar names within a postal town area should be avoided - Historic street naming and Numbering practices have often resulted in many streets in close proximity being assigned the same name but with a differing suffix, eg. Brunel Road, Brunel Avenue, Brunel Close, etc. The Department of Transport advises against this practice.
 Proposals to name new roads in an area using a differing suffix will normally be refused